msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

  Definitions:
   - *device*: an IOT _class_ of tuya or custom gadgets, defined via DPs and capabilities using [tuyadaemon-toolkit](https://github.com/msillano/tuyaDAEMON/wiki/90.-tuyaDAEMON-toolkit).
-  - *thing*: a single device instance, with its own ID, KEY, quirks, extra properties (dp or attributes), and share (methods)
+  - *thing*: a single device instance, with its own ID, KEY, quirks, extra properties (dp or attributes), shares (methods), and comments.

 _Used data resources, all in the 'BASEPATH' dir (&lt;path>/tuyadaemontoolkit/devicedata)_:
+1. the 'alldevices.server.json' file, exported from node-red tuyaDAEMON servers: the main definition file.
 1. the 'device_xxxxx.json' files with device definitions, from tuyadaemon-toolkit, step 3: "JSON creation".
-1. the 'alldevices.server.json' file, exported from node-red tuyaDAEMON servers
 1. the 'tuyawizard.txt' file, from 'tuya-cli wizard' console output.

 _Database: 'tuyathome', tables_: